-In the literature, the conditioning of the matrix exponential $\mathrm{e}^{tA}$ with respect to perturbations of the matrix $A$, namely the conditioning of the problem $ A\mapsto \mathrm{e}^{tA}, $ is a well studied topic (see e.g. \cite{Levis1969}, \cite{van2006}, \cite {Kagstrom1977}, \cite{Van1977}, \cite{moler2003}, \cite{Mohy2008}, \cite {Zhu2008} and \cite{ALMOHY2017}).
-On the other hand, the conditioning of the action of the matrix exponential $\mathrm{e} ^{tA}$ on a vector with respect to perturbations of this vector, i.e. the conditioning of the problem (\ref{due}), has received little attention.
-The papers \cite{Mohy2011} and \cite {Ed} considered the conditioning of the problem $ (A,y_0)\mapsto \mathrm{e}^{tA}y_0, $ which includes the problem (\ref{due}).
-However, these papers were focused on computational aspects and algorithms and they did not study the conditioning from a qualitative point of view.
-In particular, how this conditioning depends on $t$, an issue of interest in the context of ODEs.
+In contrast, the relative conditioning of the action of the matrix exponential $\mathrm{e} ^{tA}$ on a vector with respect to perturbations of this vector, i.e., the relative conditioning of the problem (\ref{due}), has received little attention.
+The reason could be that (\ref{due}) is perceived as an easy linear problem, without all the complications involved in the non-linearity of the matrix exponential function problem.
+However, once one examines the dynamics of the relative conditioning, the issue is no longer straightforward (see \cite{M1,M2}).

-A study of how the conditioning of the problem (\ref{due}) depends on $t$ was given in the paper \cite{Maset2018}, but the analysis was confined to the case of a normal matrix $A$ and normwise relative errors in the Euclidean norm.
-The present paper extends this study to a general matrix and a general norm.
-The conditioning of the problem $A\mapsto \mathrm{e}^{tA}y_0$, which is different from the problem $A\mapsto \mathrm{e}^{tA}$ since $y_0$ is involved, was considered in \cite{FarooqMaset2021}, for $A$ normal.
+A study of how the conditioning of the problem (\ref{due}) depends on $t$ was given in the paper \cite{Maset2018}, but the analysis was confined to the case of a normal matrix $A$.
+The paper \cite{M1} extends this study to a general complex linear ODE and \cite{M2} delves into the results of \cite{M1} for the real case.